-Our organizations remain highly concerned with the Geneva Act of the Lisbon Agreement on Appellations of Origin and Geographical Indications, which has been pending implementation for the past few years.
-This agreement was negotiated over the objections of numerous WIPO countries and facilitates GI registrations while giving short shrift to the rights of generic users by automatically granting approval to GI registrations if no objection is received.
+Our organization remains highly concerned with the Geneva Act of the Lisbon Agreement on Appellations of Origin and Geographical Indications.
+This agreement is now scheduled to become active this month.
+The Geneva Act was negotiated over the objections of numerous WIPO countries.
+Like its predecessor agreement, the Act facilitates GI registrations while giving short shrift to the rights of generic users by automatically granting approval to GI registrations if no objection is received.
+CCFN remains deeply concerned that implementation of this new Lisbon Agreement will give GI holders an unfair commercial advantage in markets around the world at the expense of companies in the U.S. and the developing world, who have for many generations used common names in the marketing of their cheeses, meats, wines and other products.

 As part of its ongoing efforts to ensure that WIPO members are educated on how GIs can be handled in a balanced manner, CCFN has participated in various workshops where the message of common names and GIs has been presented and discussed.
-We welcome these opportunities yet the lack of sufficient advance notice of WIPO GI-related events and the imbalanced time devoted to GI-holders interests vs. those of other stakeholders impacted by GI IP policies remain strong concerns.
+We welcome these opportunities yet it remains clear that WIPO under its currently leadership has refused to fully embrace a genuine balance in its programing and policies between the interests of GI-holders vs. those of other stakeholders impacted by GI IP policies.

-It remains a reality that WIPO treatment of the topic of GIs still too often gives relatively short shrift to the fundamental question of sufficient protections for common names that have already entered into the public domain and as such are commercially important for stakeholders in various WIPO countries.
+WIPO treatment of the topic of GIs still too often gives relatively short shrift to the fundamental question of sufficient protections for common names that have already entered into the public domain and as such are commercially important for stakeholders in various WIPO countries.
 As the world's leading IP organization, it is incumbent upon WIPO to help promote approaches to IP that appropriately balance the interests of rights holders and the interests of those reliant on strong safeguards of terms and information in the public domain.
+We urge the U.S. to make a reformed approach to this topic by WIPO a priority as WIPO moves to elect a new Director General.